Ugly Me: Plot

 Amanda, a young woman who is both beautiful and psychopathic, works as an architect.
-One day, she catches her boyfriend Pablo in bed with another woman, which infuriates her.
+One day, she catches her boyfriend Pepe in bed with her best friend, which infuriates her.
+Her boyfriend denies it despite Amanda hearing him have sex with her friend, and catching them together at her friend's apartment.
 In a fit of rage, she threatens him with a shotgun and then shoots him in the groin, hoping to prevent him from "cheating" again.
 As part of a court settlement, a psychiatrist is assigned to evaluate her, and he concludes that Amanda feels no remorse for her actions and would do the same thing again if given the opportunity.
 Amanda is subsequently fired from her job and decides to leave Santiago.
-She convinces her brother to let her move into his vacant apartment in Valparaíso.
+She moves to Valparaíso and finds an apartment to rent for six months.
+Amanda goes to a church in the city and befriends brother Juan.
+The two share their life experiences with each other and Amanda begins turning to him for assistance.

 Realizing that avoiding romance is crucial to maintaining her new life, Amanda resorts to disguising herself as a frumpy, middle-aged woman with children by using a fat suit, unflattering clothes, buck-tooth dentures, makeup, and a wig.
 She then meets with Max, a local architect, and accepts a lower-paying job at his office.
 Max introduces her to the rest of the staff, including Guillermo, a married man who is devoted to his family, Karen, a scheming blonde bombshell, and Marcelo, a womanizer.
 When Amanda meets Marcelo, they both find each other repulsive.
-Marcelo is disgusted by Amanda's appearance, and Amanda is unsettled by how much he resembles Pablo.
+Marcelo is disgusted by Amanda's appearance, and Amanda is unsettled by how much he resembles Pepe.

 Max selects Amanda to lead an investigation into a maintenance issue at one of their projects, much to Karen's chagrin.
 During the investigation, Marcelo and Guillermo accompany Amanda, but they mostly engage in conversation about women and sex, leaving Amanda to do most of the work.
 While checking on a problem, Amanda is forced to remove part of her disguise, which nearly exposes her identity to Marcelo.
 However, she manages to avoid detection by shining her flashlight into his eyes.
 After work, Amanda and Marcelo go out for drinks.
 Amanda lies to Marcelo, claiming that she has two children, and lectures him about the importance of genuine love rather than just pursuing sex.
 In response, Marcelo tells her that marriage kills love and goes on to describe in detail what kind of woman he desires.